 Evaluating current practice and develop systems and processes for the Centralian Middle School Wellbeing Team that promotes best practice in the care and support of students, staff and families.
-And,

 To systematically review Centralian Middle School Wellbeing Team’s resources such as policies, protocols and procedures, and undertake research to ensure that the resources are current, benchmarked and support best practice.

-Kirsten Wilson, School Counsellor
+Sarah Sarmiento, School Counsellor

-The School Counsellor is a qualified professional who is available to students and parents to provide support with the many issues facing young people at school, home and in the social interactions.
+The School Counsellor is a qualified professional who is available to students and parents to provide support with the many issues facing young people at school, home and in social interactions.
 The role works to ensure that student’s social and emotional wellbeing needs are met either through individual counseling, group work or whole school activities.
-The School Counsellor may also provide support by linking students and their families in with community support agencies or programs.
+The School Counsellor may also provide support by linking students and their families with community support agencies or programs.

-Kathryn Howitt, Health Promoting School Nurse.
+Laura Higgins, Health Promoting School Nurse.

 The Department of Health employs Health Promoting School Nurses who work within the School Health Service in the Northern Territory for urban middle and special schools.

 The School Health Service provides health information, education, and support to students and teachers to assist them in identifying health issues and to work with them to develop school programs.

 Information and Education on a variety of topics are delivered in the classroom, one on one or whole of school programs by the Health Promoting School Nurse which includes: